mdhugge/Pewlett-Hackard-Analysis/README.md

 [Mentorship Eligibility](https://github.com/mdhugge/Pewlett-Hackard-Analysis/blob/main/Data/mentorship_eligibility.csv)

-- 1,549 employees are eligible for this mentorship program.
+- 1,549 employees are eligible for this mentorship program, this is 1.7% of the total number of employees eligible for retirement.

 ## Summary